 ‘Load’ vs. ‘ReLoad’ – Readers Poll

-Being released less than two years apart, Metallica's ‘Load‘ and ‘ReLoad‘ have become two defining albums for the rock band.
-They aren't considered defining because of the millions of records they sold or the awards they won, but more because of the new sound and image of Metallica that was introduced through them.
+Being released less than two years apart, Metallica's Load and Reload have become two defining albums for the rock band.
+They aren't considered defining because of the millions of records they sold or the awards they won, but more because of the new sounds and image of Metallica that were introduced through them.

 Alienating Fans or Creating New Ones?

 If Metallica didn't alienate a certain fan base with 1991's self-titled album, then they definitely did so with 1996's Load.
 Leaving their thrash roots almost completely behind, the band adopted a bluesier sound than fans were used to.
 The alienation of a few was exchanged for the introduction to many as Load debuted at No. 1 on the Billboard album chart and has sold 5 million records in the U.S. to date.

 Reload accomplished the same thing, debuting at No. 1 and selling nearly 4 million records stateside, not to mention it helped the band pick up a Grammy for Best Metal Performance for "Better Than You."